jornbowrl/stealing/README.md

-#The Model Stealing by knowledge Distillation and Generation Perturbance
+# Model stole by knowledge Distillation or Perturbance driven Generation

 ## Install and preparation
 ```